If you google this question, you’ll mostly find articles talking about women’s emotional needs in romantic relationships.

 You can check in with yourself, “Am I the one not giving me the permission to be me?”

-When you feel safe you feel comfortable being with yourself – cultivating the much needed intimacy with yourself – some privacy & solitude with your thoughts, without overthinking; having conversations with yourself, and instead of the usual busy-ness connecting with yourself.
+When you feel safe you feel comfortable being with yourself – cultivating the much-needed intimacy with yourself – some privacy & solitude with your thoughts, without overthinking; having conversations with yourself, and instead of the usual busy-ness connecting with yourself.

-This sense of self is an ever evolving journey, which begins to reveal itself when one feels safe & secure.
+This sense of self is an ever-evolving journey, which begins to reveal itself when one feels safe & secure.

 2. Need For Love

-When you want your lover to pamper you, to make you a priority, or when you want those who matter to you to understand you, or when you choose an identity that’s more than just you, like a nationality, or a life choice (zero waste living, veganism) – you’re looking to fulfil the need for love, belonging, & connection.
+When you want your lover to pamper you, to make you a priority, or when you want those who matter to you to understand you, or when you choose an identity that’s more than just you, like a nationality, or a life choice (zero waste living, veganism) – you’re looking to fulfill the need for love, belonging, & connection.

 I believe different people can access this need differently.
-For some it can be fulfilled through cross-species engagement, & for some others through engagement with nature.
+For some, it can be fulfilled through cross-species engagement, & for some others through engagement with nature.

 Many times when this need is unfulfilled one tends to compensate for it by investing all their energy & resources into the next need – the need for meaning.